Path commands

 Auto-updates

-Depending on your path_repo_updates configuration, omni will regularly update any repository found in the global omnipath.
-This is not happening in the background but will happen as you manually call any omni command, except for hook.
+.
+This is not happening in the background but will happen as you manually call any omni

-Metadata headers
+Metadata

-Omni supports a number of metadata headers that will be read from the executable file to tell omni how to behave, or simply show help for that command.
-If you want to improve your commands' integration with omni, take a look at the available metadata headers.
+file located in the same directory.
+These metadata serve to tell omni how to behave with that command, or simply show help for it.
+If you want to improve your commands' integration with omni, take a look at the available metadata.

 Environment